tudelft3d/3dfier/docs/pages/getting-started/installation.md

 * the libraries files in `Project > Properties > Linker > Input > Additional Dependencies`

 Make sure each directory or file exists on your drive.
 For example: you may need to change a version number somewhere.

+## Docker
+We offer built docker images from the `master`, `development` branches and each release.
+You'll find the images and instructions on using them at [Docker Hub](https://hub.docker.com/r/tudelft3d/3dfier).